petterssonb/petterssonb/README.md

 <h1 align="center">Hi 👋, I'm Erik</h1>
 <h3 align="center">Passionated software development student with focus on embedded.</h3>

-- 🌱 I’m currently learning **Golang because of the combination of python syntax and java scalability capabilities aswell as being a compiled language**
+🌱 I’m currently learning **Golang** because it strikes a perfect balance between simplicity and performance.
+It combines the readability and ease of use of Python with the scalability and strong concurrency support of languages like Java.
+Go's compiled nature ensures high efficiency, making it ideal for performance-critical applications, and its lightweight syntax promotes clean and maintainable code.
+Since my focus is on embedded systems, Go's efficiency and concurrency model offer promising solutions for scalable systems and resource-constrained environments.

 - 🤝 Connect with me on Linkedin [https://www.linkedin.com/in/erik-pettersson-57b8ab250/](https://www.linkedin.com/in/erik-pettersson-57b8ab250/)